MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/configure-global-access-with-pim.md

 # Securing high value private application access with Privileged Identity Management (PIM)

 Microsoft Entra Private Access provides secure access to private application.
-Private Access includes built-in capabilities to analyze device health posture combined with user risks and state.
+Private Access includes built-in capabilities for maintaining a secure environment.
+Microsoft Entra Private Access does this by controlling access to private apps and preventing unauthorized or compromised devices from accessing critical resources.
 For general corporate access, see [Microsoft Entra Private Access](/entra/global-secure-access).

-For specific resources, such as highly valued servers and applications, customers typically add an extra in-depth defense layer by enforcing privilege access on top of their already secured private access.
+For controlling access to specific critical resources, such as highly valued servers and applications, customers typically add an extra security layer by enforcing privileged access on top of their already secured private access.

 This article discusses how to use Microsoft Entra Private Access to enable Privileged Identity Management (PIM) for Secure Access.
 For details about enabling (PIM), see [What is Microsoft Entra Privileged Identity Management?](/entra/id-governance/privileged-identity-management/pim-configure).